electricbookworks/electric-book-workflow/guide/51-epub-output.md

 1. Add semantics (right click the file name in Sigil for the semantics context menu) to:
 	*	key HTML files
 	*	the cover JPG.
-1. Generate the epub's table of contents (Tools > Table Of Contents…).
+1.	{:#adding-the-epub-toc}Generate the epub's table of contents (Tools > Table Of Contents…).
+This TOC is generated only from the headings (`h1` to `h6`) in the text.
+So it does not include the cover, which has no heading, or any other files without a heading (e.g. sometimes the copyright page).
+If you need to add a cover to the TOC:
+	1. Go to Tools > Table Of Contents > Edit Table Of Contents…
+	2. Click on the first entry in the TOC list.
+	3. Click 'Add Above'.
+	4. Click 'Select Target' and select the cover HTML file (usually `0-0-cover.html`).
+	5. In the blank space under 'TOC Entry', double-click and type 'Cover'.
+	6. Click Okay.
+	7. Use the same process for adding any other files you need to add to the TOC.
 1. If fonts are important (you've either embedded fonts or the difference between serif and sans-serif is semantically significant), add iBooks XML. ([See below for detail](#adding-ibooks-display-options-file).)
 1. Check that the cover works, using your own cover-image jpg.
 For info on improving your epub cover layout, see the `cover.xhtml` and cover CSS snippets [on our Knowledge Base](http://electricbookworks.com/kb/creating-epub-from-indesign/after-indesign-export-to-epub/add-a-cover/).
 (We've already added the relevant cover CSS snippets to `epub.css`.)
-1. Validate the epub in Sigil and fix any validation errors.
+1.	{:#validate-the-epub}Validate the epub in Sigil and fix any validation errors.
 Sigil let's some things past that EpubCheck flags, so also validate with EpubCheck directly.
 You can use:
 	*	the [IDPF's online version of EpubCheck](http://validator.idpf.org/)
 	*	[epubcheck](https://github.com/IDPF/epubcheck/wiki/Running) installed locally, and run from the command line; or
 	*	[pagina EPUB-Checker](http://www.pagina-online.de/produkte/epub-checker/).